-- Value of the service received (including facilities management) during the year debited to the relevant service line in the Deficit / Surplus on the Provision of Services in the Comprehensive Income and Expenditure Statement. - Contingent rents (the increase in the amount payable to the operator due to an indexation factor in the contract) - debited to the relevant service line in the Deficit / Surplus on the Provision of Services in the Comprehensive Income and Expenditure Statement. - Interest cost based on the outstanding deferred liability debited to the Financing and Investment Income and Expenditure line in the Deficit / Surplus on the Provision of Services. - Payment towards liability debited to the deferred liability on the Balance Sheet thus reducing the liability.
+- Value of the service received (including facilities management) during the year debited to the relevant service line in the Deficit / Surplus on the Provision of Services in the Comprehensive Income and Expenditure Statement. - Interest cost based on the outstanding deferred liability debited to the Financing and Investment Income and Expenditure line in the Deficit / Surplus on the Provision of Services. - Payment towards liability debited to the deferred liability on the Balance Sheet thus reducing the liability.
 For non-HRA contracts this reduction in the charge in the Deficit / Surplus on the Provision of Services is replaced by an equivalent amount of Minimum Revenue Provision (MRP) in the Movement in Reserves Statement.
 For HRA contracts this reduction in unitary charge is reversed in the Movement in Reserves Statement to the Capital Adjustment Account. - Lifecycle replacement costs -these are posted to the Balance Sheet as a prepayment and then included as additions to Property, Plant and Equipment when the works are carried out.
 Where lifecycle costs can be identified as capital in nature they have been recognised as capital expenditure.
 This expenditure relates to enhancements or replacement of assets.

-Government grants received towards the funding of general fund PFI related payments are shown within the Taxation and Non-specific Grant Income line in the Comprehensive Income and Expenditure Statement.
+Government grants received towards the funding of general fund PFI related payments are shown within the Taxation and Non-specific Grant Income line in the

+Comprehensive Income and Expenditure Statement.
 HRA PFI related grants are shown within the HRA income line in the Comprehensive Income and Expenditure Statement.